avijeet108/My-Personal-Site/README.md

 # My-Personal-Site
-My Personal Site made by using HTML and CSS.
+My Personal Site made using HTML and CSS.